Gregory Shaffer

-Gregory Shaffer is Chancellor's Professor of Law at the University of California, Irvine School of Law, and President-Elect of the American Society of International Law.
+Gregory Shaffer is the Scott K. Ginsburg Professor of International Law at the Georgetown University Law Center.
+From 2022-2024 he served as President of the American Society of International Law.
 He is known for his work on international law, with a specialization on international trade law, and law and globalization.

 Biography

 Shaffer was born in Cincinnati, Ohio.
 He holds a B.A. from Dartmouth College and a J.D. from Stanford Law School.
-He previously was the Melvin C. Steen Professor of Law at the University of Minnesota Law School, held the inaugural Wing-Tat Lee Chair at Loyola University Chicago School of Law, and was a professor at the University of Wisconsin Law School, where he was Co-Director of the Center on World Affairs and the Global Economy and of the European Union Center of Excellence.
+He previously was a Chancellor's Professor of Law at the University of California, Irvine School of Law, was a Melvin C. Steen Professor of Law at the University of Minnesota Law School, held the inaugural Wing-Tat Lee Chair at Loyola University Chicago School of Law, and was a professor at the University of Wisconsin Law School, where he was Co-Director of the Center on World Affairs and the Global Economy and of the European Union Center of Excellence.

-Professional Work
+Professional work

 Before entering academia, Shaffer was a member of the Paris bar, working at the law firms of Coudert Frères and Bredin Prat.